alisdt/online_experiments_course/06_data.rst

         saveData("test.csv", line);
     }

-This will work with the existing ``record_result.php``, because it will append to an existing file.
+This will work with the ``save_data.php`` code, because it will append new data sent to an existing file.

 We could also use ``if`` to only save particular trials.
 For example: